xvxx/hatter/README.md

 > that have had a prior exposure to _Hatter_: as potential programmers
 > they are mentally mutilated beyond hope of regeneration.
 >
-> -– Edsger W. Dijkstra, certainly
+> -– Edsger W. Dijkstra, allegedly

 Hatter is an HTML templating language that can be used server side to produce static HTML.
 Its syntax is a cheap knock-off of